ayushgundecha/Messaging-Web-Application/README.md

-# Branch Messaging App
+# Conversify Messaging App

-Branch Messaging App is a customer service system designed to streamline interactions between customers and agents.
+Conversify Messaging App is a customer service system designed to streamline interactions between customers and agents.
 This web-based application enables customers to send inquiries and agents to manage and respond to messages efficiently.

 ---